rudolfgrauberger/sonar-cxx-wiki/Extending-the-code-analysis.md

   <td>Description of the violation</td>
   </tr>
   <table>

-4. Set the property **sonar.cxx.externalrules.reportPath** to point to the location of transformed report (relative to project root).
+4. Set the property **sonar.cxx.externalrules.reportPath** to point to the location of transformed report (relative to project root) and run one analysis.

-5. Run the analysis

 ### Resources